kexo1/KexoBOT/README.md

 ## Acknowledgments

-* the.om - Thank you for helping me to manage embed timeouts.
+* the.om - Thank you for helping me to manage embed timeouts, and fix py-cord and wavelink compability problems in docker.
 * chillymosh - Thank you for helping me fix wavelink errors.